awsdocs/amazon-s3-userguide/doc_source/querying-glacier-archives.md

 ### Select output<a name="glacier-select-output"></a>

 When you initiate a select request, you define an output location for the results of your select query\.
-This location must be an Amazon S3 bucket in the same AWS Region as the bucket that contains the archived object that is being queried\.
-The AWS account that initiates the job must have permissions to write to the S3 bucket\.
+This location must be an S3 bucket in the same AWS Region as the bucket that contains the archived object that is being queried\.
+The AWS account that initiates the job must have permissions to write to the bucket\.

 You can specify the Amazon S3 storage class and encryption for the output objects stored in Amazon S3\.
 Select supports AWS Key Management Service \(SSE\-KMS\) and Amazon S3 \(SSE\-S3\) encryption\.
 Select doesn't support SSE\-C and client\-side encryption\.
 For more information about Amazon S3 storage classes and encryption, see [Using Amazon S3 storage classes](storage-class-intro.md) and [Protecting data using server\-side encryption](serv-side-encryption.md)\.